nebulab/cangaroo/README.md

 ## The whole story

-Some time ago Spree decided to shout down Wombat and to release its closed source code to customers only, so we had to decide how to continue, installing Wombat by ourselves for some of our clients or starting a new open source project with an API compliant with Wombat's.
+Some time ago Spree decided to shut down Wombat and to release its closed source code to customers only, so we had to decide how to continue, installing Wombat by ourselves for some of our clients or starting a new open source project with an API compliant with Wombat's.